Russian footholds in Mideast, Africa raise threat to NATO

 “Russia is trying to show itself as a great power, as at the seat in world affairs, as driving international situations,” said Breedlove, the second-highest military commander in NATO from 2013 through 2016, and now a distinguished chair at the Middle East Institute think tank in Washington.

-But with his hands already full battling the fierce resistance from a much weaker Ukrainian military, Putin’s expansionist goals in the Middle East and Africa are viewed by experts as a potential long-term threat, not a present danger to Europe or the NATO alliance.
+But with Putin’s hands already full battling the fierce resistance from a much weaker Ukrainian military, experts view his expansionist goals in the Middle East and Africa as a potential long-term threat, not a present danger to Europe or the NATO alliance.

 “It’s threatening NATO from below,” Kristina Kausch, a European security expert at the German Marshall Fund think-tank, said of the leverage Russia is gaining.
 “The Russians have felt encircled by NATO – and now they want to encircle NATO,” she said.